jfoote/vim-GUS/README.md

 ## Contributions

 Please log issues in the GitHub project issue tracker and feel free to contact me at [jmfoote@loyola.edu](mailto:jmfoote@loyola.edu) if you have any questions.
-If you happen to add any useful features, such as better URL scheme logic or support for additional clipboard utilities, directly to the plugin please consider contibuting your code back via pull request.
+If you happen to add any useful features, such as better URL scheme logic or support for additional clipboard utilities, please consider contibuting your code back via pull request.

 ## Other notes